jfriedson/ModelToVoxel/README.md

 - Small shadows show up as a few black pixels.
 This looks ugly.
 To try and remediate this, I copied a FXAA implementation but the small black pixels still stand out.
 FXAA does help with shimmering while the camera is moving.

 ## Controls
-WASD - move around
+WASD - move around\
+Shift - move slower\

-Mouse - look around
+Mouse - look around\
 L - set light direction to camera's perspective

 ## Limitations
-- The maximum tree depth attainable is around 11 or 12 levels depending on the space the model occupies.
-A tree depth of 12 translates to a voxel space resolution of (2^12)^3, 4096^3, which is almost 69 billion voxels in total.
+- The maximum tree depth attainable on an 8GB VRAM video card is around 11 or 12 levels depending on the conversion method.
+A tree depth of 12 translates to a voxel space resolution of (2^12)^3, or 4096^3, which is almost 69 billion voxels in total.

-- The model being converted may contain multiple meshes, however, the conversion shader only accepts a single diffuse texture, so textures must be baked together.
+- The model being converted may contain multiple meshes, however, the conversion shader only accepts a single diffuse texture, so textures must be baked together beforehand.

 ## Future Improvements
 - Compress voxel data with DAG
 - Stream data from HDD to CPU, and CPU to GPU
 - Improve rendering performance by storing parent index
 - There are 8 unused bits in the conversion buffer that can be utilized for something.
-Maybe roughness or metallic.
+Maybe roughness or metallic properties.

 ## Dependencies
 [VoxGL](https://github.com/jfriedson/voxgl)